Aim and Challenges

 Applications and results

-Long-running open-field game promoting sustainable mobility in Trento area.
+Long-running open-field game promoting sustainable mobility.

-April-June 2016, Rovereto - Italy
+April - June 2016, Rovereto - Italy

 Zone Hunter Game